PeterMosmans/ansible-role-dokuwiki/README.md

 Author Information
 ------------------

 Created by Peter Mosmans.
 Suggestions, feedback and pull requests are always welcome.

+Contributions by @onny